Student Financial Aid

 The university may release information to the parents of a student, without the student’s written consent, only if the student is a dependent as defined in Section 152 of the Internal Revenue Code of 1954.

 The payment of a student’s tuition by the parent does not, by itself, give the parent access to a student’s record.
-You may request this form from the Enrollment Services Office.
+Students may request this form from the Enrollment Services Office.

 Special Note to Undergraduate Students